-Prerequisite: Both Mathematics 125 and Mathematics 121 with satisfactory grades or equivalent.

-A maximum of 8 units of credit may be earned by any combination of

-Mathematics 125, 240 and 245.
+PREREQUISITES: Both Mathematics 125 and Mathematics 121 with satisfactory grades or equivalent.
+A maximum of 8 units of credit may be earned by any combination of Mathematics 125, 240 and 245.
 Math 240 centers on a study of the sine, cosine, and tangent functions, including a study of their graphs, inverses of the functions, solution of triangles, models for periodic phenomena, identities, conditional equations, and polar coordinates.
 Math 240 includes an introduction to the cotangent, secant, and cosecant functions.
+NOTE: denotes homework and/or tests will be done on computers.